-Ford Motor Company, citing a spike in demand for its SUVs, announced on Monday that the company will be investing $25 million to boost production at its Louisville, Kentucky plant by 25%.
+Ford Motor Company, citing a spike in demand for its SUVs, announced on Monday that the company will be investing $25 million to boost production at its Louisville, Kentucky, plant by 25 percent.

 The 8,400 employees here build behemoths: Expeditions, Navigators and Super-Duty pickups.
 The plant runs 24 hours a day, six days a week, with one 24-hour period of scheduled downtime on the weekend.
 The revenue generated from this plant alone would technically qualify it as a Fortune 500 company, the employees like to brag.

 Last year, the plant produced on average just over 1,000 vehicles per day.
 Hinrichs and Kentucky Truck Plant Manager Andrew Tapp want more.

 The company is spending $25 million here—in addition to $900 million in previously announced investments—on robots, data analytics systems and other technology to produce 25 percent more big SUVs than the company had originally planned.
 The investments come as Ford scales back investment by $7 billion on cars to reinvest that in the SUV and truck lineups.